LockonS483/AutoJailMarker/README.md

 # UWU Jail Automarker
-Scuffed Jail Automarkers that injects marking commands instead of using macros.
+Scuffed Jail Automarkers that doesn't require macros or not using modifier keys

 ## How To Install
 * Use /xlplugins to open the plugin menu